xingyili/deepCDG/README.md

 ### Data

-*   we provide data information for five-fold cross-validation.
+*   we provide feature information for five-fold cross-validation.

 ### PPI files